taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: **"*Then think about how you would get what you want even if you had the worst luck, and shout in your head, 'I don't care if the worst happens!
 I can handle it!!'*"**

+Asoka: **"*Then the bad luck gets scared, and knows it can't have fun with you.*"**

 ### Page 5

-Asoka: **"*Then the bad luck gets scared, and knows it can't have fun with you.*"**

-The two children watch the water flow through the gravity-powered aquaduct system, gently scattering moisture onto the plants inside the greenhouse.
+Iri and Manut play, as Asoka turns towards a delicious smell floating up the valley towards them.

 Asoka: **"*Smells like Jeshua's making butter buns today...*"**